 Scoping and name qualification

-With the exception of a constant (below), which is global in scope, named values are always ‘local’: their scope is confined to the method in which they are defined.
+With the exception of constant and enum, which are global in scope, a named values is always local: i.e. its use is confined to the method in which it is defined.

-Elan allows local named values to be defined with the same name as a constant, function, or procedure defined at global level or defined in the standard library.
+Local named values can have the same name as a constant, function, or procedure defined at global level or defined in the standard library.
 In such cases, when the name is used within the same method, then it will refer to the local definition.
-If you have done this, but then need to access the constant, function, or procedure with the same name, then you can simply prefix the use of the name with a ‘qualifier’ of either global. or library. as appropriate.
+If you have done this, but then need to access the constant, function, or procedure with the same name, then you can simply prefix the use of the name with a qualifier of either global. or library. as appropriate.

 Indexed values